rostislavjadavan/go-mdwiki/README.md

 - pages are stored as plain markdown files
 - codejar for editing markdown (https://github.com/antonmedv/codejar) with tab support
 - github theme (thanks to https://github.com/sindresorhus/github-markdown-css)
+- Echo used as underlying http framework (https://echo.labstack.com/)
-- using golang 1.16 embed
+- using golang 1.16 (because of embed feature)
 - inspired by go-bwiki

 ## How to run